 Charmingly cheeky cheesemongers Christian and Jean-Daniel are the most unconventional pair of shopkeepers you’re ever likely to meet.
 They set up their cheese shop to be able to listen to music of their choice all day while selling rounds to customers.
 The end result is a unique and intriguing business – and it’s doing well.
 Fromages et Ramage offers cheese in all shapes, sizes and intensities, plus rock music, books and more.

 For spectacular flat racing in the Bois de Boulogne, check out the schedule of races at the Hippodrome du Longchamp.
 As well as the regular fixtures, this course hosts the racing season's most fashionable social event, the Prix de l'Arc de Triomphe, currently sponsored by the Qatar Racing and Equestrian Club.
 The stakes for seeing and being seen are high – women in wild hats get in for free, and there are even prizes for the best-dresed couples – 2014's winners were awarded two Citroen DS3 cars.
+A high-octane attraction for sports lovers.

 The collection in this grand 19th-century mansion was assembled by Edouard André and his artist wife Nélie Jacquemart, using money inherited from his rich banking family.
 The mansion was built to order to house their art hoard, which includes Rembrandts, Tiepolo frescoes and various paintings by Italian masters Uccello, Mantegna and Carpaccio, and was fabulously renovated for 2015 in consultation with Christian Lacroix.
 The adjacent tearoom, with its fabulous tottering cakes, is a favourite with the smart lunch set.